agude/agude.github.io/_posts/2024-01-01-favorite_books_of_2023.md

 ## The Chronicle of the Fallers by <span clas="author-name">Peter F. Hamilton</span>

-Hamilton is known for his space opera, but <span class="book-title">The Abyss Beyond Dreams</span> is more urban fantasy set during the Russian Revolution (in space) and <span class="book-title">Night Without Stars</span> is a thriller set during the Cold War (again, in space).
+Hamilton is known for his space opera, but <cite class="book-title">The Abyss Beyond Dreams</cite> is more urban fantasy set during the Russian Revolution (in space) and <cite class="book-title">Night Without Stars</cite> is a thriller set during the Cold War (again, in space).
 Both feature Commonwealth citizens with special knowledge as _"Outside Context Problems"_, pulling the stories into science fiction territory.